COMBINE-lab/salmon/doc/source/building.rst

     > make install

-To ensure that Sailfish has access to the appropriate libraries you should ensure that the PATH variabile contains <install_dir>/bin, and that LD_LIBRARY_PATH (or DYLD_FALLBACK_LIBRARY_PATH on OSX) contains
-<install_dir>/lib.

-After the paths are set, you can test the installation by running
+You can test the installation by running

 ::